brundinm/brundinm/README.md

   - DIALOG (command language of the DIALOG system, an online search system provided as a subscription service of Dialog Information Retrieval Services)
-  - iTQL (native query language of the Mulgara triplestore &#91;database of RDF triples&#93;)
+  - iTQL (native RDF query language of the Mulgara triplestore &#91;database of RDF triples&#93;)
   - jq (JSON query) (jq is a filter similar to sed for JSON data)
   - PQF/PQN (Prefix Query Format / Prefix Query Notation) (Index Data's Z39.50